 A blog by Betelhem Assefa, an intern at ACMS- Wits University

-• Three Master students from UU conduct Internship at Wits.
+• Three Master students from Uppsala conduct their internships at Wits

-Three Master students from UU conduct Internship at Wits.
+Three Master students from Uppsala conduct their internships at Wits

 • Webinar – Cities in motion: health, violence & crisis in South Africa’s urban worlds